Roblox Whale Trades Spotted - Benzinga

 What The Experts Say On Roblox:

-- Deutsche Bank has decided to maintain their Buy rating on Roblox, which currently sits at a price target of $45.
+- Citigroup has decided to maintain their Buy rating on Roblox, which currently sits at a price target of $52.

 - Atlantic Equities downgraded its action to Neutral with a price target of $30

-- Benchmark has decided to maintain their Sell rating on Roblox, which currently sits at a price target of $21.

-- Goldman Sachs has decided to maintain their Neutral rating on Roblox, which currently sits at a price target of $39.
+- MKM Partners has decided to maintain their Neutral rating on Roblox, which currently sits at a price target of $28.

 - Jefferies has decided to maintain their Hold rating on Roblox, which currently sits at a price target of $30.